-- We assessed the competence and objectivity of management's valuation team, and any third-party appraisers engaged, by reviewing the qualifications and expertise of the individuals involved in the preparation and review of the valuations. - We selected a sample of properties where either the fair value change from prior year or significant assumptions fell outside our expectations, based on our understanding of the geographical real estate market for the specific asset type.
-For this sample of real estate properties, we evaluated the significant assumptions, including discount rates, capitalization rates. terminal capitalization rates, and stabilized cash flows or stabilized net operating income, as applicable, which are based on vacancy and leasing assumptions, by comparison to the expected real estate market benchmark range for similar assets and tenancies, in similar locations.
-We also considered whether there were any additional asset-specific characteristics may impact the significant assumptions utilized and that these were appropriately considered in the overall assessment of fair value. - We assessed the of accuracy management's historical fair value estimates comparison through transactions to acquire and dispose of interests in real estate properties completed by the Company during the vear. - We evaluated the Company's critical accounting policies and related disclosures in the consolidated financial statements to assess appropriateness and conformity with IFRS.
+- We selected a sample of properties where either the fair value change from prior year or significant assumptions fell outside our expectations, based on our understanding of the geographical real estate market for the specific asset type.
+For this sample of real estate properties, we evaluated the significant assumptions, including discount rates, capitalization rates, terminal capitalization rates, and stabilized cash flows or stabilized net operating income, as applicable, which are based on vacancy and leasing assumptions, by comparison to the expected real estate market benchmark range for similar assets and tenancies, in similar locations.
+We also considered whether there were any additional assetspecific characteristics that may impact the significant assumptions utilized and that these were appropriately considered in the overall assessment of fair value. - We assessed the accuracy of management's historical fair value estimates through comparison to transactions to acquire and dispose of interests in real estate properties completed by the Company during the year. - We evaluated the Company's critical accounting policies and related disclosures in the consolidated financial statements to assess appropriateness and conformity with IFRS.

-De facto Control of Morguard North American Residential Real Estate Investment Trust
+De Facto Control of Morguard North American Residential Real Estate Investment Trust

-As at December 31, 2022 the Company owns a 44.7% effective interest in Morguard North American Residential Real Estate Investment Trust ("MRG") through its ownership of 7,944,166 Units and 17,223,090 Class B LP Units.
+As at December 31, 2023 the Company owns a 46.1% effective interest in Morguard North American Residential Real Estate Investment Trust ("MRG") through its ownership of 8,120,666 Units and 17,233,090 Class B LP Units.
 The investment is consolidated on the basis of de facto control in accordance with IFRS 10.